 Monaco

-Monaco is the British dance-pop duo formed by New Order bassist Peter Hook and singer/guitarist David Potts.
-Emerging from Manchester's storied post-punk scene, the group achieved significant commercial success in the late 1990s with their debut album, which charted in the UK Top 10 and spawned several hit singles.
+Monaco is the British dance-rock duo formed by New Order bassist Peter Hook and singer/guitarist David Potts.
+Emerging from Manchester's vibrant post-punk scene in the late 1990s, the group achieved significant commercial success with their debut album, which reached number 11 on the UK Albums Chart and was certified Gold.

 Early career